BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 - Non-positive law - the law that exists on its own
 - Positive law - exists because of hte will of the legislator

+# Obligation

+How we can understand this:
+- Impositive - obligation is when someone (including me) binding me do this
+- Compulsory - obligation is when I rationally must do this
+- Deontic - every ought (both moral or prudent) judgementsd are obligations
+- Motivational - obligation is when it inclines to action